 - Heat a Dutch oven, add oil, sausage, and crumble with a fork.
 Stir occasionally until cooked.
 Add onions, celery, garlic, and cook until vegetables are soft.
 Add this mixture to the bread-chestnut mixture.1 lb sweet Italian sausage, 1 tbsp extra virgin olive oil, 2 medium onion, 4 each celery stalks, 2 each garlic clove

 - Add chicken stock, thyme, sage, parsley, and pepper to the bread-chestnut mixture.
-Stir in beaten eggs and mix well.3 cups chicken stock, 1 tsp thyme, 2 tsp sage, 1/4 cup Flat-leaf parsley, 2 large eggs, 1 tsp black pepper
+Stir in beaten eggs and mix well.3 cups chicken stock, 1 tsp thyme leaves, 2 tsp sage, 1/4 cup Flat-leaf parsley, 2 large eggs, 1 tsp black pepper, ground

 Bake the stuffing